Welcome to Confirmation Preparation!

 The Sacrament of Confirmation is prepared for in 9th through 11th grade, with the reception of Confirmation in the spring of 11th grade.

+The policy booklet will be updated soon.
 2016-2017 Policy Booklet includes class dates and special event dates on last page

 Confirmation is the Perfection of Baptism:

 Confirmation is regarded as the perfection of Baptism, because, as the introduction to the Rite of Confirmation states: